-Large equity positions in a fast emerging oil and gas margin
+Large equity position in a fast emerging oil and gas margin

-In Block L6 FAR holds 60% offshore and a 24% onshore paying and beneficial interest (I) and is also the permit Operator.
-In Block L9 FAR holds a 30% paying and beneficial interest.
-Both blocks are located in the highly prospective East African margin in the Lamu Basin, Kenya, north of recent, world-scale, natural gas discoveries totalling around 100 trillion cubic feet off the coasts of Mozambique and Tanzania.
+In Block L6 FAR holds 60% offshore and a 40% onshore paying and beneficial interest and is also the permit Operator.
+The Block is located in the highly prospective East African margin in the Lamu Basin, Kenya, north of recent, world-scale, natural gas discoveries totalling around 100 trillion cubic feet off the coasts of Mozambique and Tanzania.

 While explored by major oil companies since the 1950s, no exploration activity was carried out in the Lamu Basin between 1986 and 2002.
 Now a significant proportion of the Lamu Basin is leased to major players, including Anadarko, TOTAL, ENI and BG Group.